TEDxAuckland/tedx-auckland-site/src/collections/_events/tedxauckland-2010.md

     -
 event_listing:
   is_highlighted: false
-  description: Lorem ipsum dolor sit amet
+  description: 'TEDxAuckland 2010: What if?'
   image: /uploads/2010-crop-100.jpg
 ---